-Dianne is available for project discussion and advice in person (Albany/Perth) or online.
-She charges an hourly rate of $60 for manuscript assessment, face to face meeting and project discussion.
-For more information or to make an appointment, please email firstname.lastname@example.org or use the contact tab.
+Dianne is occasionally available for project discussion and advice in person (Albany/Perth) or online.
+When time between her own writing allows this, Dianne charges an hourly rate of $60 for manuscript assessment, face to face meeting and project discussion.
+For more information or to check availability, please email firstname.lastname@example.org or use the contact tab.

 The Society of Children’s Book Writers and Illustrators (SCBWI)

 SCBWI is the peak organisation for children’s authors and illustrators worldwide.

 There are two chapters in Australia and New Zealand: